How to Bet On Lacrosse: 6 Tips for Betting on the NLL, PLL and NCAA Lacrosse

 Want even more proof that underdogs can be profitable in lacrosse?
 Underdogs are 22-20 straight up during this 42-game sample size.
 So if you bet an underdog on the moneyline, your bet would hit at a rate of 52.38%.
 (Not to mention, you’d be getting plus money when betting underdogs on the moneyline.)

-While favorites have done well straight-up in the NLL (winning at a 76.92% rate,) the professional box lacrosse league has seen a similar against the spread trend.
-Currently, through 39 games this season, 1.5-point underdogs are 14-17, covering at a 45.16% rate, while 2.5-point underdogs are 6-2 and covering at a 75% rate.
+While favorites have done well straight-up in the NLL (winning at a 62.32% rate during the 2021-22 season,) the professional box lacrosse league has seen a similar against the spread trend.
+During the 2021-22 NLL season, underdogs against the spread covered at a 55.07% rate.
+More specifically, 1.5-point underdogs covered at a 54.46% rate and 2.5-point underdogs covered at a 57.69% rate according to the Bet On Lacrosse Report.

 Now, we’re not suggesting that you blindly play underdogs against the spread.
 As with any trend, there is always nuance involved.
 However, until sportsbooks get better at handicapping professional lacrosse games, it may be wise to consider taking teams that are getting the points on the spread if you think they already possess an edge in their matchup.